 Overview

 HC Webhook connects Google Health Connect to your webhook infrastructure.
 Health Connect aggregates health data from apps like Google Fit, Samsung Health, Fitbit, and more into a unified API.
-This app reads that aggregated data and sends it to your configured webhook URLs at customizable intervals, making it easy to integrate health data from multiple sources into your own systems, analytics platforms, or third-party services.
+This app reads that aggregated data and sends it to your configured webhook URLs on your chosen sync strategy (interval-based or scheduled times), making it easy to integrate health data from multiple sources into your own systems, analytics platforms, or third-party services.

 How It Works